Petit Larousse

 Le Petit Larousse Illustré, commonly known simply as Le Petit Larousse ([lə pə.ti laʁus]), is a French-language encyclopedic dictionary published by Éditions Larousse.
 It first appeared in 1905 and was edited by Claude Augé, following Augé's Dictionnaire complet illustré (1889).
 The one-volume work has two main sections: a dictionary featuring common words and an encyclopedia of proper nouns.
 Le Petit Larousse 2007 (published in 2006) includes 150,000 definitions and 5,000 illustrations.
-A Spanish-version El Pequeño Larousse Ilustrado and an Italian version Il Piccolo Rizzoli Larousse have also been published.
+A Spanish-version, the El Pequeño Larousse Ilustrado and an Italian version, Il Piccolo Rizzoli Larousse, have also been published.